 UK Haunted Locations Database

-Welcome to my haunted locations database project, a geographic mapping project displaying the locations of haunted places of the UK.
-Using the Google maps facility, you can zoom in and out, drag the view and also click on the ghostly icons to display more information about the alleged spectral behaviour associated with the location.
+Welcome to my haunted locations database project, a geographic mapping project displaying many haunted places in the UK.
+You can zoom in and out, drag the view and also click on the ghostly icons to display more information about the alleged spectral behaviour associated with the location.
+This is an on-going task and I aim to include new or update existing locations every few days.

-Currently, there are 3462 different locations in the database.
-The number of ghost locations per square mile is 0.037, or 0.014 per square kilometre
+Currently, there are 5540 different locations in the database.
+The number of ghost locations per square mile is 0.059, or 0.023 per square kilometre.

 Relocate the centre of the map to: (you may need to add "UK" after your location in the search box)